 - Welcome Residents and Fellows BBQ

-Resident/Fellow Wellness Committee meetings are held on the 2nd Thursday of each month at 1pm in the Dean’s Conference Room.
+Resident/Fellow Wellness Committee meetings are held on the 2nd Friday of each month at 2pm on Microsoft Teams.
 If you are interested in joining the committee, please contact the GME Office.

 Quick Wellness Links